LPSim/frontend/collector/README.md

 cp ./*/*.png ../static/images
 ```
 Currently all images are put together.
 Only four images are duplicated
-(abyssal summons and unobtanalbe charactors), and their images are the same.
+(abyssal summons and unobtanalbe characters), and their images are the same.
 If images with same name are different, should change it.